windmaple/better-cli/README.md

 # better-cli
-Curated list of replacements[^1] for terminal tools you already use
+Curated list of replacements for terminal tools you already use

 | Original   | Replacement                                                   | Stars                                                                | License                                                      | Last Commit                                                     |
 |------------|---------------------------------------------------------------|----------------------------------------------------------------------|--------------------------------------------------------------|----------------------------------------------------------------|